codehomie1/caseConverter/readme.md

 This is a simple web app that allows users to change their font sizes to different cases without having to rewrite their entire text.
-Here is an example of what it looks like.

 <h2>Learning Outcomes</h2>